logzio/documentation/docs/shipping/apache-couchdb.md

 To send your Prometheus-format CouchDB metrics to Logz.io, you need to add the **inputs.couchdb** and **outputs.http** plug-ins to your Telegraf configuration file.

-## Configuring Telegraf to send your metrics data to Logz.io
+## Configure Telegraf to send your metrics data to Logz.io